FIWARE/catalogue/README.md

     -   [IoT Agent library](https://github.com/telefonicaid/iotagent-node-lib/) -
         library for developing your own IoT Agent.

-The following is a list of Generic Enablers under incubation within this
+The following is a list of Generic Enablers under incubation within the area of IoT, Robotics and thiry-party systems:
-division:

 -   The [Fast RTPS](https://github.com/eProsima/Fast-RTPS) Incubated Generic
     Enabler has been adopted as default middleware in ROS2, the widely known